resolvectl(1) — Linux manual page

 [LINK [MODE]], dnsovertls [LINK [MODE]], nta [LINK [DOMAIN...]]

-be used to configure various DNS settings for network
+used to configure various DNS settings for network interfaces.

-interfaces.
-These commands may be used to inform
+These commands may be used to inform systemd-resolved or

-command expects IPv4 or IPv6 address specifications of DNS
+IPv4 or IPv6 address specifications of DNS servers to use.

-servers to use.
-Each address can optionally take a port
+Each address can optionally take a port number separated with

 domain command expects valid DNS domains, possibly prefixed